 From freshening breath to reducing snacking, there are several benefits of chewing gum.
 One of its major benefits also includes the reduction of depression and anxiety.
 According to a study conducted in 2008, people who regularly chewed gum were reported to have lower levels of anxiety, reduced stress, increased alertness, and improvement with multi-tasking.

-Yes, it sounds weird but it is true that blowing on your thumb while the air passage is totally blocked, can activate your vagus nerve, which can help decrease your heart rate and blood pressure.
+Yes, it sounds weird, but blowing on your thumb while the air passage is blocked can indeed activate your vagus nerve, which can help decrease your heart rate and blood pressure.
 Hence, you will feel less stressed.

 So, next time, when you feel stressed, find a corner, put your thumb in your mouth and blow on it.
 It is a fast and effective way to decrease pressure and reduce stress.